Icofunding/Legal/Terms and Conditions (EN).md

 This Agreement sets forth terms on which ICO Launchers interact with Token buyers through the Platform.

-**ICO LAUNCHERS**: If you are an ICO Launcher, you could upload information about your project, such as your business plan, Token features, roadmap, team info, among others to our Platform https://icofunding.com - The “Site".
+**ICO LAUNCHERS**:: If you are an ICO Launcher, you could upload information about your project, such as your business plan, Token features, roadmap, team info, among others to our Platform https://icofunding.com - The “Site".

 **TOKEN BUYERS**: Token Buyers must understand the risk of buying Tokens of early stage companies, including the possibility of loss and long period illiquidity.
 As Token buyer, you may participate in one of the Token Sales or Initial Coin Offerings through the Platform.